March Madness Bracket Tips: Trends & Mistakes to Know

 Certain collegiate teams have a proven track record that makes them perennial favorites to win the NCAA tournament bracket.
 These teams are by no means a lock to win March Madness, but their history of success might help you fill in your bracket, particularly if they’ve had a strong regular season as well.

 As you can see, there’s a lot of repeat names on this list.
-North Carolina has made it to the big dance three times (winning two of them).
+North Carolina has made it to the big dance four times (winning two of them).
 Villanova, Connecticut, and Duke have two championships, respectively.
 Butler, Kentucky, and Michigan each have two finals appearances.

 College basketball teams frequently change from year-to-year as star players move to the NBA, so these trends don’t mean everything, but it’s worth noting these are some of the country’s best programs.
 You can probably expect at least one of these teams to make a decent run in your bracket.